ejhedman/drugbot/public/docs/faq.md

 ## Data Management

-### Q: How do I export data from DrugBot?
+### Q: How do I export data from Drugissimo?
 **A:**
 1. Click the "Export" button in the header (if available)
 2. The system will generate an Excel file with all drug data
 3. The file will automatically download to your computer
 4. The Excel file will contain separate sheets for each data type

-### Q: Can I import data into DrugBot?
+### Q: Can I import data into Drugissimo?
-**A:** Currently, DrugBot supports file uploads for Excel files, but the import functionality is being developed.
+**A:** Currently, Drugissimo supports file uploads for Excel files, but the import functionality is being developed.
 You can upload files through the upload interface, but data processing is not yet fully implemented.

 ### Q: How do I search across all drug data?
 **A:**